 - Quantity Surveying

-During their academic studies, students will apply the knowledge and skills gained to design and manage real life construction projects providing the springboard to a career as a professional within the built environment.
+Throughout their academic journey, students will apply the knowledge and skills gained to design and manage real-life construction projects providing the springboard to a career as a professional within the built environment.

 Year 1